 National Sunglasses Day Article Contributed by Bethany Cleg

-Celebrated each year on June 27th, National Sunglasses Day is becoming more and more popular, especially as organizations like The Vision Council inform people about the dangers of UV exposure and why wearing sunglasses should be more than to just make a fashion statement.
-So in honor of the holiday—and to help you pick out a pair of your own—we present the top 10 sunglasses styles that have stood the test of time.
+Celebrated each year on June 27th, National Sunglasses Day gains popularity each year.
+Organizations like The Vision Council is one of the reasons.
+They inform people about the dangers of UV exposure and why wearing sunglasses should be more than to just make a fashion statement.
+So in honor of the holiday—and to help you pick out a pair of your own—we present the top 10 sunglasses styles that stand the test of time.

 Prada Model SPR07F

 Photo: Mary Evans/Everett Collection